Hope for Wildlife: Progress

-Since 1997 the facility has grown phenomenally, starting with development of the education centre which allowed for people to visit the facility and learn about wildlife and what the organization does.
+Since 1997, the facility has grown considerably, starting with development of the education centre which allowed for people to visit the facility and learn about wildlife and what the organization does.
 The education centre itself grew and now consists of one building, an outdoor pavilion and wildlife gardens.
-Many accomplishments have been made on the rehabilitation side of the facility too.
-Hope for Wildlife became the first in the province to legally rehabilitate and release white tailed deer and birds of prey, developing a 100-foot-long flight cage for large birds and a deer enclosure which consists of over an acre of field and a small barn designed for raising orphaned white tailed deer.
+Hope for Wildlife became the first group in the province to legally rehabilitate and release white tailed deer and birds of prey, developing a 100-foot-long flight cage for large birds, and a deer enclosure (which consists of over an acre of field and a small barn designed for raising orphaned white tailed deer).
 The facility hit a milestone when they opened the first wildlife veterinary hospital in the province back in 2012.
 The next big projects consisted of building a marine unit, for the growing number of injured seal pups and sea birds.
-Following the marine unit a large mammal unit was constructed at the back of the property for the larger predator mammals, such as bobcats.
+Following the marine unit, a large mammal unit was constructed at the back of the property for the larger predator mammals, such as bobcats.
 On average, the centre sees about 3,500 animals a year, continuing to take in more animals each year.
 These animals may have been injured, orphaned or lost.
 Animals the centre has worked with include fox, deer, raccoons, skunks and beavers.

+As of 2024, there are 3 satellite clinics, the South Shore clinic, Cape Breton clinic, Annapolis Valley clinic.

-The centre receives approximately 10,000 callers a year to its wildlife helpline, which is put in place for anyone who comes into contact with a wild animal in need of assistance.
+The centre receives approximately 40,000 callers a year to its wildlife helpline, which is put in place for anyone who comes into contact with a wild animal in need of assistance.

 Funding

 The organization gets most of its funding from small donations given by the public, both those who visit the centre and those who call the helpline.
 The majority of donations are around $10 and pay for about $95,000 of necessities such as feed, cleaning supplies, and building upkeep.

-Larger donations come from events like the annual open house that the centre hosts, gift shop proceeds, government grants set forth for summer internships and any money coming from a TV series, simply named Hope for Wildlife, that follows many of the organization's stories.
+Larger donations come from events like the annual open house that the centre hosts, gift shop proceeds, government grants set forth for summer employees and any money coming from a TV series.
+Simply named Hope for Wildlife, the program follows many of the organization's stories.